CV

 Sound Artist and composer (electroacoustic music)

-Arts Journalist and editor for Nutida Musik, the leading paper-magazine on new music and
+Arts journalist and editor at Nutida Musik, the leading print magazine on new music and sound art in the Nordic countries (2016 – present).

 Works (selection)